rahulshankariyer/World_Happiness/README.md

 ![alt text](https://raw.githubusercontent.com/rahulshankariyer/World_Happiness/main/Perceptions%20of%20Corruption%20Rankings%202022.png)

-Let's see the Relationship of the Happiness Score with each of the 6 indicators.
+Let's see the Relationship of the Happiness Score with each of the 6 indicators in 2020 & 2021.

     # Relationships between Happiness Score and other data in all reports